Wave-Play/robo.js/docosaurus/docs/developing/overview.md

     └── messageCreate.js
 ```

 Want to go a step further?
 No problem!
 You can nest files to create subcommands and grouped events.
-Here's a more complex example:

 ```
 src/